 Despite federal law prohibiting the use of cannabis, there are many states with their own medical marijuana programs.
 Medical marijuana programs allow qualified patients to access cannabis from state-sanctioned dispensaries once certified by a qualified medical professional.

 Nonetheless, not all medically-approved states accept licenses from those who are not permanent residents.
-In fact, fewer than half of states that allow recreational weed have a reciprocity agreement.
+In fact, fewer than half of the states that allow recreational weed have a reciprocity agreement.
 However, you can still buy recreational cannabis in these locations if you are over the age of 21.